 1871 Census – South Hayling

-1873 Marriage of 24 year old William Henry Ifould to 26 year old Fanny Maria Cave in the parish of St Margaret Westminster in St George’s Hanover Square district of London.
+Twenty four year old William Henry Ifould married twenty six year old Fanny Maria Cave in the parish of St Margaret Westminster in the St George’s Hanover Square district of London in 1873.

 In Romania (perhaps between 1872 and 1900)

 After their marriage, William and Fanny seem to have travelled to Romania and spent some years there, where William Henry may have learned engineering skills.